Skip to main content

 await ductape.product.jobs.create(details);

-event_typeJobEventTypes enumThe type of event to execute (e.g., ACTION, NOTIFICATION).
+event_typeJobEventTypes enumYesThe type of event to execute (see below).

 JobEventTypesDescription